MTTR vs MTBF vs MTTF: A Simple Guide To Failure Metrics

 Mean Time Between Failures measures the time it takes from one equipment failure to the next time it fails.
 This gives you a better idea of how long equipment can stay running over a given period between unplanned breakdowns.
 It’s a way for you to plan around the unexpected.

 So, while MTTR impacts availability, MTBF measures availability and reliability.
 The higher the figure of the MTBF, the longer the system will likely run before failing.

-Looking at the example of the pump we mentioned under MTTR, out of the expected runtime of ten hours, it ran for nine hours and failed for one hour spread over three occasions.
+Building on the example of the pump we mentioned under MTTR, out of the expected runtime of ten hours, it ran for nine hours.
+It failed for one hour spread over three occasions.
 So:

 MTBF = 9 hours / 3 repairs

 MTBF = 3 hours

 The pump is failing every 3 hours on average.

 Keep in mind this is a very simplified example.
 You will generally want a much bigger sample of information to work with to get a more accurate prediction.
 As you can see from the example above, we did not include the repair time in the calculation of MTBF.